Face facts: it’s not very good.

 Leela runs after the Doctor.

-Sue: Yeah, I’d make a run for it if I were you, pet.
+Sue: Yeah, I’d make a run for it too, if I were you, pet.

-Leela asks the Doctor to take her with him, but the Doctor turns her down.
+Leela asks the Doctor to take her with him, but he needs some persuading.

-Sue: That’s very interesting.
+Sue: That’s interesting.
 He hasn’t forgiven her for being a mass murderer yet.
-He didn’t have a problem when it came to forgiving a computer with a much worse track record though, which doesn’t seem fair.
-I’m guessing that they’ll explore this later on.
+He didn’t have a problem when it came to forgiving a computer with a much worse track record than hers though, which doesn’t seem fair.
+I’m guessing they’ll explore this later on.
 That scene was the best thing about the whole bloody story.

-Sue: I’m didn’t like that one very much.
+Sue: I didn’t enjoy that one very much.
 It was definitely below average.
-I liked some of the ideas but it didn’t add up for me.
+I liked some of the ideas, but it didn’t add up to anything.
 Something was missing.
-Leela was OK but she’s difficult to warm to.
+Leela was okay, but she’s difficult to warm to.
 I think I miss Sarah Jane.

 4/10